 Their Way May Not Be Your Way

-Not all systems are going to work for you.
+Not all systems, tools, or planners are going to work for you.
 Some you might love and others you might only use parts of and blend with something else to work better for you as a whole.
-Be willing to blend systems to work for you.
+Be willing to take the pieces you like and create a system to work for you.

 Keep it simple.

 You might very well have to make up your own system.
 The longer I am in business the more I find I have to figure out the right system for me.